mkdrake37/seams/_practice/w0/d4/testing.md

 -more examples (e.g. Taylor series not converging on given input): http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.204.5875&rep=rep1&type=pdf

-Ex.
-2 students exchange code and write tests
+##Ex.
+2 Students exchange code and write tests
 -students may hand off any of their previous work for testing, as long as it is reasonably sophisticated.
 -students take ~15 minutes to write good APIs as needed.
 No verbal discussion with tester allowed -tester writes code for testing and writes short report

-Ex.
+##Ex.
 3 Students given code with bugs and apply new debugging techniques